Web Port alarm settings are set mainly in SYSTEM SETTINGS/ALARMS (see chapter "Basic settings".

 Information

-An alarm filter always needs to be configured; however, all fields except recipients are voluntary.
+An alarm filter always needs to be configured; however, all fields except recievers are voluntary.
 The following filter settings can be made, and multiple filter criteria can be separated with a comma (,)

 Setting: | Description: |